Brooke Kinsella

-Kinsella's family made headlines in the British press in 2008 following the murder of her half-brother, Ben, who was stabbed to death in June 2008.
-After his death, hundreds of people protested along with Kinsella over knife fatalities in London.
+Kinsella's family made headlines in the British press in 2008 following the murder of her half-brother, Ben, who was stabbed to death in June of that year.
+After his death, hundreds of people protested alongside Kinsella over knife fatalities in London.

 Career

 Kinsella attended the Maria Fidelis RC Convent School in Camden.
 Prompted by her mother, who wanted to encourage her to take up a hobby she enjoyed, Kinsella attended the Anna Scher Theatre School at the age of 6, and stayed there until she was 16.

 She made her television debut at the age of 7 in the BBC children's series Mud and has appeared in a variety of other TV productions, including Coming Home.
-As well as appearing in an episode of the BBC series Sunburn in 2000, she has also appeared in the entirely unrelated music video "Sunburn" by British rock band, Muse.
+As well as appearing in an episode of the BBC series Sunburn in 2000, she has also appeared in the entirely unrelated music video "Sunburn" by British rock band Muse.

 Film credits include the Channel 4 film Kid In The Corner (1999), about a child with ADHD, and the controversial ITV film No Child of Mine (1997), in which she played a young girl subjected to systematic sexual abuse.

 In 2002, Kinsella appeared as Liz Chambers in ITV1's cop show The Bill, playing a teenage runaway.
 Her character is later the first victim of the original Sun Hill Serial Killer.

 Her stage credits include School Play at Soho Theatre (2001) and a rehearsed reading of Skyvers by Barry Reckord at the Royal Court Theatre in 2006.